-But even assuming Sierra Club can cure this deficiency by finding a KU customer to join its motion, it still cannot have a special interest in this proceeding not otherwise adequately represented by another party.
-The Commission recently held that Sierra Club and its individual utility-customer co-movant seeking intervention in a rate case lacked any special interest in the case because Sierra Club's individual members had the same interest in the rates and service of the utility as did all the other individual customers of that utility, customers already adequately represented by the Attorney General.8 The Commission so held even though Sierra Club and its customer representative claimed that the Attorney General could not adequately represent their interests in "promoting energy efficiency, renewable energy, and other low carbon generation resources as the most reasonable and cost effective way for Big Rivers to maintain essential electric services and meet new and emerging federal regulatory requirements."
-Here, the Sierra Club makes an even narrower claim to be interested in this proceeding, namely its interest in how KU's proposed rates will affect customers' energy-efficiency incentives and distributed
+With respect to Sierra Club, it cannot have a special interest in this proceeding not otherwise adequately represented by another party.
+The Commission recently held that Sierra Club and its individual utility-customer co-movant seeking intervention in a rate case lacked any special interest in the case because Sierra Club's individual members had the same interest in the rates and service of the utility as did all the other individual customers of that utility, customers already adequately represented by the Attorney General.5 The Commission so held even though Sierra Club and its customer representative claimed that the Attorney General could not adequately represent their interests in "promoting energy efficiency, renewable energy, and other low carbon generation resources as the most reasonable and cost effective way for Big Rivers to maintain essential electric services and meet new and emerging federal regulatory requirements."6 Here, the Sierra Club makes an even narrower claim to be interested in this proceeding, namely its interest in how LG&E's proposed rates will affect customers' energy.

-6 Petition at 3.
+2 Petition at 7.

-7 In the Matter of: Application of Columbia Gas of Kentucky, Inc. for an Adjustment in Rates, Case No. 2009-00141, Order (July 15, 2009).
-See also In the Matter of: Application of Louisville Gas and Electric Company for Approval of An Alternative Method of Regulation of Its Rates and Services, Case No. 98-426, Order (Mar.
-24, 1999) (requiring intervenor to submit the names and addresses of one or more utility customers that it would represent in proceeding).
-8 In the Matter of: Application of Big Rivers Electric Corporation for an Adjustment of Rates, Case No. 2012-00535, Order at 6 (Apr.
+4 See e.g., In the Matter of: Application of Kentucky Utilities Company to File Depreciation Study, Case No. 2007-00565 and In the Matter of: Application of Kentucky Utilities Company for an Adjustment of Electric Base Rates, Case No. 2008-00251, Order (December 5, 2008).

+5 In the Matter of: Application of Big Rivers Electric Corporation for an Adjustment of Rates, Case No. 2012-00535, Order at 6 (Apr.
 17, 2013) ("While Movants [Sierra Club and Ben Taylor] certainly have an interest in Big Rivers' rates being fair, just, and reasonable, they have not established how their interest in this issue differs from the interest of all other Big Rivers' customers or how the AG's representation is not adequate to protect their interest.").
+6 Id. at 2 (internal quotation marks omitted).

-generation.10 The Commission should follow its recent precedent by refusing to grant the Sierra Club intervention on this claimed special interest, which is an arguably weaker interest than the one the Commission found unavailing in the Big Rivers proceeding.
+efficiency incentives and distributed generation.7 The Commission should follow its recent precedent by refusing to grant the Sierra Club intervention on this claimed special interest, which is an arguably weaker interest than the one the Commission found unavailing in the Big Rivers proceeding.